SleepyWoodpecker/School-Management/readme.md

    - Sem 2: Jan 1 to April 1
 2. Each semester, the single course that the students take are the same.
 Changing their teacher only changes the teacher they are taking the class from.
 3. Each student only receives their GPA for that semester at the end of the semester
+4. Raw scores can only fall in between 0 and 100

 ### DB Diagram